Skip to content Skip to footer

 Description

-Common Names: Woodhead’s Angelfish, Yellow and Black Hawkfish Angelfish
+• Common Names: Woodhead’s Angelfish, Blackfin Angelfish, Woodhead’s Pygmy Angelfish

-Foods and Feeding Habits: Omnivorous; feeds on algae, small invertebrates, and sponges in the wild.
-In aquariums, offer algae-based flakes, spirulina-enriched pellets, frozen mysis shrimp, or finely chopped seafood.
-Feed 2-3 times daily in small amounts.
-Algae-covered live rock encourages natural grazing.
+• Foods and Feeding Habits: Omnivorous, feeding on algae, small invertebrates, and sponges in the wild.
+In aquariums, offer algae-based flakes or pellets with spirulina, supplemented with frozen mysis shrimp or brine shrimp.
+Feed small amounts 2-3 times daily.
+Algae-covered live rock supports natural grazing.